stereobooster/stereobooster.github.io/_posts/2015-12-13-my-work-values.md

 ## One team

 Company should be one team - bunch of people connected with one big goal, sharing same ideas and believes.
 If you start to divide team to “them” and “we” this is first symptom.
-Instead of dividing people, gather them in small groups based on interest, responsibility etc. Everybody should have vote, right and ability to brought their view to public.
+Instead of dividing people, gather them in small groups based on interest, responsibility etc. Everyone should have vote right and ability to brought their view to public.
 If you limit communication - you limit creativity.
 Creativity is about breaking limits and thinking out of the box.

 ## Requirements first